bluebonobo/bluebonobo.github.io/_posts/2022-06-15-coursera-hopkins-data-science.markdown

 4. What are the common steps in natural language processing?
 5. What are some common issues in the analysis of text data?
 6. What is the relationship between NLP and the concepts you have learned in the Specialization?

+## Understanding the problem
+We download the capstone dataset which consists of 3 text files containing respectively tweats, blogs and news text.
+The dataset covers 4 languages : English, Russian, Finish and German.
+Size of the dataset is around 600MB :cry: